 Each brand will have different ratios covering the whole spectrum.
 The gear ratio you need will depend on the techniques and applications you’re using.

 When it comes to bearings more is not always better (except maybe for the top of line reels).
 It is better to have fewer higher quality bearings than a bunch of low-quality bearings.
 You could have two $150 reels, one with 10 ball bearings and another with 6 ball bearings.
-The ball bearings placed in the 10 ball bearing reel may only cost 10cents each and while the ball bearing reels might cost $1 each.
-The reel with 6 ball bearings of higher quality will be smoother, less noisy and is going to last you longer resulting in a better investment.
-So when looking at bearings look for words like shielded, double shielded and sealed bearings rather than just the number of bearings only.
+The ball bearings placed in the 10 ball bearing reel may only cost 10cents each while the 6 ball bearing reel's might cost a $1 each.
+The reel with 6 ball bearings of a higher quality will be smoother, less noisy and is going to last you longer resulting in a better investment.
+So when looking at bearings, look for words like shielded, double shielded and sealed bearings rather than just the total number of bearings.

 If you’re using your fishing equipment in saltwater you’re going to need to take care of it a lot more often than guys using it in freshwater.